The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior

-We study this question in one-step Collatz prediction, where the model must predict the digits of \(T(n)\) given by \(n/2\) when \(n\) is even and \(3n+1\) when \(n\) is odd.
-This task combines branching, residue information, and digit-level transformations whose difficulty depends on the chosen number representation.
+We study this question in one-step Collatz prediction, where the model must predict the digits of $T(n)$ given by $n/2$ when $n$ is even and $3n+1$ when $n$ is odd.
+This task combines branching, residue information, and digit-level transformations whose difficulty depends on the numeral representation.
 Unlike modular arithmetic benchmarks governed by a single global rule, the Collatz step mixes easy and hard cases within the same task.
-Additionally, prior work suggests that arithmetic generalization in transformers is sensitive to tokenization, digit order, and carry propagation \citep{lr10,lr11,lr12,lr13,lr14}.
-In this setting, numeral representation is not merely a matter of formatting; it shapes which computational regularities are locally available to the model and may also affect how difficult the decoder's readout problem is.
+One step Collatz is our primary setting.
+We also evaluate three further task families ($k$-Collatz, the iterate $T^2$, and a format-matched transfer between Collatz and GCD).
+Arithmetic generalization in transformers is sensitive to tokenization, digit order, and carry propagation \citep{lr10,lr11,lr12,lr13,lr14}.
+Numeral representation shapes which computational regularities are locally available to the model, and may affect how hard the decoder's readout is.

-We study the source of this delay through representational probes, training-distribution comparisons, causal encoder–decoder interventions, and a 15-base sweep.
 Our main findings are: